Leoloh/Mining-Financial-Articles/README.md

 stock_sentiment_count
 ```

 It might be interesting to examine which company has the most news with “litigious” or “uncertain” terms.
 But the simplest measure is to see whether the news is more positive or negative.
-As a general quantitative measure of sentiment, we’ll use “(positive - negative) / (positive + negative)”.
+As a general quantitative measure of sentiment, I will use “(positive - negative) / (positive + negative)”.

 ```{r}
 stock_sentiment_count %>%